-Services that are covered for you What you must pay when you get these services Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
-Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: •0% of the cost for preferred brands of diabetic supplies (meters and test strips) when dispensed at network pharmacies. •20% of the cost for non-preferred brands of diabetic supplies (meters and test strips). •20% of the cost for diabetic supplies accessed at non-pharmacy networks (i.e. durable medical equipment (DME) suppliers). •\$0.00 copay for Medicare-covered Diabetes self-management training. •20% of the cost for Medicare-covered Therapeutic shoes or inserts. • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors. • For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
-Coverage includes fitting. • Diabetes self-management training is covered under certain conditions.
-Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.) •20% of the cost for Medicare-covered durable medical equipment. •Prior Authorization required for items over \$500.00 only.
-Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. •20% of the cost of Medicare-covered Part B drugs including allergy injections. •Prior Authorization required for items over \$1,000.00 only.
-We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular brand or manufacturer,
+Services that are covered for you What you must pay when you get these services Diabetes screening (Continued) (glucose).
+Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+Based on the results of these tests, you may be eligible for up to to two diabetes screenings every 12 months.
+Diabetes self-management training, diabetic services and • 0% of the cost for Supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Coverage includes fitting.
+Diabetes self-management training is covered under certain conditions.
+Continuous Glucose Monitors (CGM) are covered through your pharmacy benefit.
+Please check the formulary for any restrictions and for tier information.
+Preferred CGM brands are DexCom G6 and Freestyle Libre.
+All others are excluded. preferred brands of diabetic supplies (meters and test strips) when dispensed at network pharmacies.
+20% of the cost for non-preferred brands of diabetic supplies (meters and test strips).
+20% of the cost for diabetic supplies (meters and test strips).
+20% of the cost for diabetic supplies accessed at non-pharmacy networks (i.e., durable medical equipment (DME) suppliers). \$0.00 copay for Medicare-covered Diabetes self-management.
+20% of the cost for Medicare-covered Therapeutic shoes or inserts.